QualiSystemsLab/Jira-Integration/README.md

 - `original_domains_csv`: comma-separated list of domains the resource or blueprint should be moved back to
 - `support_domain`: the domain where the resource or blueprint is currently quarantined, e.g. `Support`

-Moves the resource or blueprint from the `Support` domain to the specified domains.
+`Unquarantine` moves the resource or blueprint from the `Support` domain to the specified domains.

 A third-party tool is expected to reserve this blueprint and execute `Unquarantine` using the sandbox API.